loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

 The resulting webhook behavior is:

+- a `PreSync` hook blocks GitHub webhook creation until the internal `argocd-applicationset-controller` webhook endpoint answers a synthetic GitHub `ping` with `200`
 - the Argo CD API webhook listens for `push`
 - the Argo CD ApplicationSet webhook listens for `push` and `pull_request`